 Not that you will be able to tell the difference, but it is nice to know!
 However, at 4 pounds it is heavier than the Air and Envy by 1 and 0.6 pounds respectively.
 But regardless of how it compares, it is still a very portable laptop and one that will definitely catch eyes.

 On to specifications we see that it’s not all that bad considering its size: The basic (or ‘Admire’) model has a 1.2GHz Core 2 Duo Processor, 2GB of DDR3 RAM and a 128GB SSD — which should easily be enough for your mobile needs.
 It also runs Windows Vista Home Premium, and since you asked it is 64 bit, probably so that it can fully support the hardware in the next model.

-For a little extra (£500 to be precise) you can get an extra 0.2GHz processing power, and extra 2GB of RAM and Mobile broadband.
-However as you might of guessed these are pretty expensive: the base model comes in at £1,450 and, for those who don’t want to do the maths, the ‘Desire’ model will put you back £1950.
+For a little extra (£500 to be precise) you can get an extra 0.2GHz processing power and extra 2GB of RAM and Mobile broadband.
+However, as you might have guessed these are pretty expensive: the base model comes in at £1,450 and, for those who don’t want to do the maths, the ‘Desire’ model will put you back £1950.

-So Dell have offered you a good thin notebook, but will it be able to beat the Air?
-Well as with most things it depends on what your priorities are: for one the Apple product is cheaper, and it’s basic model is better equipped than the Admire, but for the higher spec notebooks the Desire comes out on top.
+So Dell has offered you a good thin notebook, but will it be able to beat the Air?
+Well as with most things it depends on what your priorities are: for one the Apple product is cheaper, and its basic model is better equipped than the Admire, but for the higher spec notebooks the Desire comes out on top.